You're hungry and the age old question lingers - What should I eat?

 2. What do I need?

 I believe we all have a basic understanding of what our body needs to be healthy.
-We know we need a variety of nutrients and fresh whole foods when we can.
+For example, we know we benefit from a variety of nutrients and fresh whole foods when we can.

 I also take this time to consider what my health goals are as well as my health history.
 I have issues with blood sugar so I know that I need to keep sugar minimal if I want to remain alert and not cranky.
 That doesn’t’ mean I can’t have sugar, I just consider this when making my choices.
 I also think about my goals, so knowing I want to have lots of energy and considering which foods give me less.